Your rights if you share rented accommodation

 What are my rights if I live with my partner?

-If you live with your partner, your rights will also depend on whether you are married.
-Many people assume that if they live together, they have the same rights as a married couple.
-However, unless you have registered a civil partnership, this is not the case.
+If you live with your partner, your rights will also depend on whether you are married or in a civil partnership.
+People who live together as a couple do not have the same rights as married couples or those in civil partnerships.